 If it turns out to be impossible for the stylus to trace the arc, your measurement of the pivot to spindle distance or the print scale may be off.

 Once the overhang is set, the protractor must not be moved anymore.
-Set the offset angle by aligning the cantilever to either grid.
+Set the offset angle by aligning the cartridge body or cantilever to either grid.
 The stylus tip needs be lowered exactly to the center of the grid for a good result.
-It is important to look at the cartridge in a straight line, to avoid parallax error.
-This is easiest to see from a low angle.
-When you are happy with the alignment, you may double check on the other grid.
-Make sure that the overhang is still set correctly.

 A magnifying glass or phone camera can be of great help here.
-Make sure there is plenty of light to eliminate any shadows under the cartridge.
+Set up enough lights to eliminate any shadows under the cartridge.
 Activate the grid in your camera app and make sure the horizontal lines of the protractor grid are parallel with it.
 The vertical line, to which the cantilever is aligned, should be parallel with the vertical grid lines.
-It doesn't matter if it's centered or aligned to a grid line, though the latter may be easier.

 This is what you want to see: